Update: We last updated this article on July 8, 2025, with TCL 60 XE NXTPAPER and OUKITEL WP39 Pro

 - Charging: 30W wired, 15W wireless

-Last but not least if you want a durable phone that survives that occasional splash of water, look at the Motorola Moto G Power 2025.
+If you want the best durable phone under $300, look at the Motorola Moto G Power 2025.
 With its IP69 rating, this best durable phone under $300.
 You also have MIL-STD 810H military-grade durability and premium vegan leather that is typical of Motorola phones.
 It is also the only phone in the list that ships with Android 15 and offers features like Smart Connect and Family Space.
 Furthermore, it is one of the few phones on this list to pack wireless charging support.

 Why Should You Buy: IP69 rating, military-grade durability, and wireless charging support make it a great pick under $300.